Beormund/esphome-m5stamplc/README.md

 ![StamPLC Local Web](images/m5stamplc_web.png)

 The example config requires wifi to be configured.
+Don't forget to set the timezone for your location under the time section of the config.
 The LCD screen displays relay and input status along with date/time and wifi connection status.
 If the Home Assistant API is enabled then all the relays, inputs, buttons and diagnostic controls show up in the Home Assistant UI.

 ## Home Assistant UI / Local Web Inteface (http://m5stamplc.local)